 What is a database?

 Different databases provide different kinds of information.
-If you need a good, general database, Academic Search would be a good choice.
+If you need a good, general database, Academic Search is a good choice.
 To find articles with both sides of a particular controversial issue, Points of View database would be the choice.
 Depending upon your information need, you'll want to select the most appropriate database.
+Your topic determines the database you'll chose.
 Napa Valley College offers general databases as well as subject-specific databases.

 You can get to the databases by choosing the "Find Articles & Databases" link on the left border.